maxzheng/workspace-tools/docs/README.rst

     [updated-readme 0af8850] Updated README.rst
      1 file changed, 1 deletion(-)

-    # The commit created the branch 'updated-readme', added all files, and then committed
+    # The commit created the branch 'updated-readme:master', added all files, and then committed
+    # Notice the ":master" that indicates the parent branch.
+The parent branch will be used
-    # To specify a different branch, use --branch option.
+    # during push.
+To specify a different branch without parent relationship, use --branch option.

 To install your test environment and test your change (with tox/py.test)::